2014 Myanmar census

-The Myanmar Census 2014 (၂၀၁၄ ခုနှစ် လူဦးရေနှင့် အိမ်အကြောင်းအရာ သန်းခေါင်စာရင်း) was a nationwide census between 30 March and 10 April 2014 in Myanmar (Burma).
+The Myanmar census 2014 (၂၀၁၄ ခုနှစ် လူဦးရေနှင့် အိမ်အကြောင်းအရာ သန်းခေါင်စာရင်း) was a nationwide census between 30 March and 10 April 2014 in Myanmar (Burma).
 100,000 school teachers counted the population at midnight 29 March.
 The theme of the census campaign was A nationwide census – Let us all Participate.

 Introduction

 The government officially recognises 135 ethnic groups.
 Major groups include the majority Bamar ethnic group, and the Chin, Karen, Kayah, Kachin, Mon, Rakhine and Shan, each of which gives its name to a state.

 The earliest recorded Burmese census was taken in 1359 in the Pinya Kingdom.
 The first nationwide census was taken in 1638, and it was followed by two other nationwide censuses in 1784 and 1803.
 The first modern census was taken in 1891 in the British colonial period.
 It was carried out in 10-year intervals until 1941.
 After independence, the government conducted a census in 1953/54.
 Two more censuses were taken in 1973 and 1983 by Gen. Ne Win's military government.
-According to the 1983 census, the population of the country was 35,442,972, and the Bamar accounted for 69 percent of the population.
+According to the 1983 census, the population of the country was 35,442,972, and the Bamar accounted for 69 per cent of the population.
 The Burmese government estimated the population to be 60.98 million in October 2012, based on approximate reproduction rates.

 The census was taken in 80,985 areas across the nation.
 Officials prepared 41 questions for households and 11 questions for organizations.